My Approach to Counselling and Psychotherapy for Individuals, Couples, and Groups, in Lincoln and London.

 My approach is analytic.
-This means that problems in the here and now are also seen within the context of someone's whole life; the history of their relationships and experiences, including their very earliest ones, and the meaning these hold for you.
+This means that problems in the here and now are also seen within the context of your whole life; the history of your relationships and experiences, including your very earliest ones, and the meaning these hold for you.

-I see individual clients at least once a week, and sometimes more often, either for an open-ended period of time or for a fixed number of sessions.
+I see individual clients at least once a week, and sometimes more often, either for an open-ended period of time or for an agreed number of sessions.
 This will depend on a variety of factors, including the type of problem someone wants to work on and the type of solution they are seeking.
 Sessions are fifty minutes long and take place on the same days and at the same times each week.

 Psychotherapy groups meet weekly for 90 minutes.